chriscoderdr/recruitment-test-fullstack/README.md

 Task 3 can be found at [http://localhost:3000/store/admin](http://localhost:3000/store/admin)

 ## Docker
-To run with docker easiest way is to run `./run_docker.sh` file at the root directory.
+To run with docker easiest way is to run `docker-compose up` at the root directory.

 ---